soapdog/firefoxos-quick-guide/devtools.md

 Using `alert()` is really bad because if one forgets to remove any `alert()`s, it's the user's who will ultimately pay the price.
 Using the console avoids this problem as it harmlessly (and silently!) routes all messages to a place that user's don't normally access - so it doesn't disrupt the user experience.
 Using the console also means you don't need to remove your console messages from your code, unless you really want to.
 This can help with code maintenance and debugging if things do go wrong (as they generally do with any software!).

 Learning how to properly use the developer tools bundled with Firefox (or whatever browser you're using) is an important step in becoming a better developer.
-Thats why I advise everyone to check the links above and get more familiar with the various tools available in Firefox.
+That's why I advise everyone to check the links above and get more familiar with the various tools available in Firefox.

 One special tool that was not mentioned above is the [*remote debugger*](https://developer.mozilla.org/en-US/docs/Tools/Remote_Debugging).
 That tool allows us to connect to a phone running Android or Firefox OS, and use the developer tools to debug the code that is running on the device in real time.